 As we shared at the GLS, the Tristate region supports the distribution of the Global Leadership Summit in the country of Myanmar…supporting leaders that have limited resources, but capacity to improve their churches, their cities and their country.

-With the support of the Tristate, the GLS in Myanmar has grown to over 2500 leaders with estimates approaching 3000 leaders in 6 cities in 2017.
+With the support of the Tristate, the GLS in Myanmar has grown to over 2000 leaders 6 cities across the country.
 You can give to the Global Fund for Myanmar by going online to WillowCreek.org (Please note on your online gift “Myanmar” in the comment section.)